 Yes, you can see where I am going with this.
 During our trip to Athens, there was a small weather problem.
-There was supposed to be summer, but all of a sudden it was cold, windy and rainy.
-That’s why we decided to not visit any islands, as I first planned and that’s what led to discovering 2 more neighbourhoods in Athens.
+There was supposed to be summer, but all of a sudden it was cold, windy, and rainy.
+That’s why we decided not to visit any islands, as I first planned, and that’s what led to discovering 2 more neighborhoods in Athens.

-Switching accommodation took about 35 minutes, walking distance.
-After the morning photoshoot, we had to move, as a result of the bad weather.
+Switching accommodations took about 35 minutes, within walking distance.
+After the morning photo shoot, we had to move, as a result of the bad weather.
 We would have moved to an island if it wasn’t for the storm which was coming our way.

-This was an uphill neighbourhood, with nice apartments and cars, clean and quiet.
-It was so much different than the first neighbourhood we got to know.
+This was an uphill neighborhood, with nice apartments and cars, clean and quiet.
+It was so much different than the first neighborhood we got to know.

 The ticket is valid for 5 days and only allows 1 entry to each of the sights.
 And when you buy it, you can choose the first day to not be the day when you purchase the ticket.

 We went to our cosy apartment, discovered a nearby supermarket, bought some stuff are realize I can’t read anything from the bill.
 As I counted the things I bought, I realized they charged twice the most expensive thing on the list, which was 4 Euros.
 They gave us the money back in cash, although we paid by card.
 The guy didn’t seem surprised either.

 On Friday, we explored the Kolonaki area, and also visited Aristotle’s Lyceum and the Temple of Olympian Zeus.
 All of this is just by walking.
 And the weather was not getting any better.
 I was cold, windy, rainy and it reminded me of September days in Amsterdam.